-This memorandum of understanding (MOU) agreement is intended to memorialize this understanding between DOL/WHD and LWDA.
-This MOU is a voluntary agreement that expresses the good-faith intentions of DOL/WHD and LWDA; it is not intended to be legally binding, does not create any contractual obligations, and it is not enforceable by any party.
-This MOU agreement does not obligate and will not result in an exchange of funds, personnel, property, services, any kind of financial commitment, or information containing individual names or other personally identifiable information (PII).
-This MOU agreement outlines procedures to be followed by both DOL/WHD and LWDA in working together to enforce and do outreach on laws of common concern with respect to California's workforce.
+This memorandum of understanding (MOU) agreement is intended to memorialize this understanding between DOL/WHD and OAG.
+This MOU is a voluntary agreement that expresses the good-faith intentions of DOL/WHD and OAG; it is not intended to be legally binding, does not create any contractual obligations, and it is not enforceable by any party.
+This MOU agreement does not obligate and will not result in an exchange of funds, personnel, property, services, or any kind of financial commitment.
+This MOU agreement outlines procedures to be followed by both DOL/WHD and OAG in working together to address the need for information sharing, coordinated investigations, cross training staff, and coordinated public outreach between DOL/WHD and OAG.